gtparag/Platformer-Jump-Game/README.md

 # Platformer-Jump-Game
-This game was created with Java, HTML, CSS.
+This game was created with JavaScript, HTML, CSS.

-Access the game here: https://gtparag.github.io/Platformer-Jump-Game/ Feel free to download it and improve upon it.
+Access the game here: https://gtparag.github.io/Platformer-Jump-Game/

+Feel free to download it and improve upon it.